duneroadrunner/SaferCPlusPlus/README.md

 ### Use cases

 This library is appropriate for use by two groups of C++ developers - those for whom safety and security are critical, and also everybody else.
 This library can help eliminate a lot of the opportunities for inadvertently accessing invalid memory or using uninitialized values.
-It essentially gets you a lot of the safety that you might get from, say Java, while retaining all of the power and most of the performance of C++.
+It essentially gets you [a lot](#practical-limitations) of the memory safety that you might get from say, Java, while retaining all of the power and most of the performance of C++.

 While using the library can incur a modest performance penalty, because the library elements are [largely compatible](#compatibility-considerations) with their native counterparts they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.